 In two words, I am a technology entrepreneur.
 And consultant.
 (Damn, that’s four words.)

 I love technology and start-ups and “translating” between the business side and the technology side.
 That is what I have spent the last 23 years doing, most recently having spent the last decade as CEO of Qstream.

-Prior to blurgl, I spent over a decade as a board member and Chief Technology Officer of WBT Systems, an enterprise e-Learning software company based in Waltham, Massachusetts, and Dublin, Ireland that I co-founded in 1995 when I created one of the world’s first Learning Management Systems.
+Before blurgl, I spent over a decade as a board member and Chief Technology Officer of WBT Systems, an enterprise e-Learning software company based in Waltham, Massachusetts, and Dublin, Ireland that I co-founded in 1995 when I created one of the world’s first Learning Management Systems.
 We sold the company to Avnet (NYSE:AVT) in 2006.